Nakaumi

 Nakaumi (中海) is a brackish lake located between Tottori and Shimane prefectures in Japan.
 The lake is enclosed by the Shimane Peninsula to the north and Yumigahama Peninsula to the east.
 It is the fifth largest lake in surface area in Japan.

-Nakaumi connects Lake Shinji (宍道湖 Shinji-ko) and the Sea of Japan, and is surrounded by the municipalities Matsue, Yasugi, Yonago and Sakaiminato.
+Nakaumi connects Lake Shinji and the Sea of Japan, and is surrounded by the municipalities Matsue, Yasugi, Yonago and Sakaiminato.

-There are two large islands in the lake, Daikon Island (大根島 Daikonjima, literally "radish island") and Eshima Island (江島 Eshima, "inlet island").
+There are two large islands in the lake, Daikon Island (大根島, Daikonjima) and Eshima Island (江島, Eshima).
 There are bridges (inviting the Eshima Ohashi Bridge) and roads that connect the east and west shores of the lake through the two islands.

 Geography

 The lake is located in the eastern part of Shimane Prefecture and the western part of Tottori Prefecture.
 It is surrounded by the Yumigahama Peninsula and the Shimane Peninsula, and is the fifth largest lake in Japan by area (see List of Japanese lakes by area).
 Its maximum depth was 17.1 meters, but was revised to 18.4 meters in 2024 (Reiwa 6) after a reinvestigation by the Geospatial Information Authority of Japan.
 This deepest point was widened during the land reclamation project (see below) in the 1960s and 1970s, and is believed to have been made deeper artificially.

 In river improvement plans, the section upstream from the confluence with Lake Shinji is called the Hii River Main Stream, but there is almost no difference in water level from the downstream Hii River Main Stream to the Sakai Channel, and Lake Nakaumi is also affected by the tide.
 It is a brackish lake with an average salinity of about half that of seawater, and is home to species such as the Yamato Shijimi clam, with both saltwater and freshwater fish living in the same area.

 The Hii River is a flood prevention warning river, and the Nakaumi Lake is designated as a water level notification river, and information on water levels at which evacuation decisions should be made is provided.
 Within the lake are Ejima and Daikonjima, which belong to Yatsuka Town in Matsue City, and Kamejima, which belongs to Yasugi City, and Ejima is connected to Sakaiminato City in Tottori Prefecture by the Eshima Ohashi Bridge.

 The inland ports of Yasugi and Yonago are located in the prefecture.
 Other ports along the coast include Sakitsu Fishing Port and Mado Fishing Port.